okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 | factors                                                                          | Factor policy settings                | [Policy Factors Configuration object](#policy-factors-configuration-object)  | No       |           |
 | type <ApiLifecycle access="ie" /> <ApiLifecycle access="Limited GA" />           | Type of policy configuration object   | `FACTORS` or `AUTHENTICATORS`                                                | No       | `FACTORS` |

-> **Note:** The `authenticators` parameter allows you to configure all available Authenticators, including authentication, and recovery.
+> **Note:** The `authenticators` parameter allows you to configure all available Authenticators, including authentication and recovery.
 In contrast, the `factors` parameter only allows you to configure multifactor authentication.

 #### Policy Factors Configuration object